 The cave is named after the emerald hue that fills the cavern when sunlight reflects off the water.
 Entering the cave through a narrow passage, you’ll be greeted with the magical sight of the green waters illuminated by the sun’s rays.

-Things to do in Positano: The Green Grotto also known as The Emerald Grotto, Grotta Verde, on the Amalfi coast.
+The Green Grotto also known as The Emerald Grotto, Grotta Verde, on the Amalfi coast.

 All around, you can see beautiful stalactites and stalagmites.